tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/操作指南/管理云硬盘/初始化云硬盘/初始化云硬盘（小于2TB）_intl_en.md

 8. Take selecting the default end sector number 20971519 as an example.
 Press **Enter**.
  The returned information is similar to what is shown below:
  ![](https://main.qcloudimg.com/raw/ad3a6459a6eaf154aed578b37dfc89d0.png)
  This indicates that partitioning is completed.
-A new partition has been created on the 60GB data disk.
+A new partition has been created on the 60 GB data disk.
-9. Enter `p` and press **Enter** to view the information of the newly created partition.
+9. Enter `p` and press **Enter** to view information about the newly created partition.
  The returned information is similar to what is shown below:
  ![](https://main.qcloudimg.com/raw/98427c11e0a181e02eb23a95fc1e908c.png)
  This indicates the detailed information of the newly created partition `/dev/vdb1`.

->If the partitioning operation above has an error, enter `q` to exit the fdisk tool and the prior partition result will not be retained.
+>If the partitioning operation above has an error, enter `q` to exit the fdisk partition tool, and the prior partition result will not be retained.

 10. Enter `w` and press **Enter** to write the partition result into the partition table.
  If the returned information is similar to what is shown below, the partition has been created.